Can You Take Ambien and Xanax Together?

 Can You Overdose on Ambien and Xanax?

-An overdose of Xanax (alprazolam) or Ambien (zolpidem) can be extremely dangerous and may lead to serious health complications or even death.
+Yes, you can overdose on Xanax (alprazolam) and Ambien (zolpidem).
+A xanax and Ambien overdose can be extremely dangerous and may lead to serious health complications or even death.
 Both medications are central nervous system depressants, and an overdose can cause respiratory depression, extreme drowsiness, confusion, impaired coordination, coma, and in severe cases, death.

 If you suspect an overdose of Xanax or Ambien, it is critical to seek immediate medical attention.
 Call emergency services or go to the nearest emergency room.
 Be prepared to provide information about the type and amount of medication taken, as well as the person's age, weight, and current condition.